dbj-data/dbjsysloglib/src/readme.md

-This is implementation of a DBJ DLL Component.
+## This is win32 implementation of a syslog client as an [DBJ DLL Component](https://github.com/dbj-data/dbj-dll).

 Notes